 On the other end, emotion leads.
 Feeling is the driver.
 Success means that someone cared, remembered, or connected with them before they ever thought about acting.

-And in between is that zone.
+And in between is our optimal zone.
 Shared, but not equal.
 One side may pull harder, but both still shape where the rope lands and how the work is perceived.

-You're not trying to split the work down the middle.
-You're trying to understand where the pressure sits, and what happens if you pull the wrong way.
-Once you know this, you can make informed decisions.
-What leads.
-What supports.
-What structure makes the whole thing land?
-That's what the next section is for.
+YYou’re trying to understand where the pressure sits, and what happens if you pull the wrong way, not trying to split the work down the middle.
+Once you know this, you can make informed decisions—what leads, what supports, what structure makes the whole thing land.

-We'll break this spectrum down into four working modes: ways of approaching creative decisions once you've named where the tension lives.
+We’ll break this spectrum down into four working modes: ways of approaching creative decisions once you have named where the tension lives.
 Feel-first.
 Prove-first.
 Fusion.
 And finally, Sequence, putting it all together.
 Each one comes with its specific risks, tells, and use cases.

 Let's start pulling.